ScottLogic/blog/_posts/2024-06-24-investigating-code-quality-from-pr-data.md

 ![jpg]({{ site.github.url }}/alaws/assets/code-quality/code-quality-analysis-comment-tone.jpg
 "Tone Analysis of Review Comments")
 Here an LLM was asked to take a comment and interpret which of the following tones described the comment: polite, neutral, satisfied, frustrated, excited, impolite, sad.
 Encouragingly, we see that the reviewers for these repositories are polite in the majority of their comments and are almost never sad.
-However, they are frustrated more often than they are excited, particularly in the JDK repository.
+Developers contributing to OpenJDK seem to very rarely express any excitement towards their fellow developers proposed changes, or maybe this reflects a lack of enthusiasm for reviewing PRs?

 ![jpg]({{ site.github.url }}/alaws/assets/code-quality/code-quality-analysis-tone-per-day.jpg
 "Comment Tone Analysis per Day")
 There are some interesting insights that can be drawn from examining the tone of comments left on the PRs opened on each day.
-Of all the impolite comments written, the majority are left on code written on a Friday, so the quality of code written must be slip towards the end of the week.
+Of all the impolite comments written, the majority are left on code written on a Friday, which may be an indication that the quality of code written begins to slip towards the end of the week.
 In contrast, reviewers ration their excitement on PRs opened on a Monday.
 Perhaps they are also reviewing on a Monday, and are not overly enthusiastic about the prospect?
 Or perhaps developers get the more mundane programming tasks over and done with at the start of the week?

 ### Conclusion